Russia's Transneft trims down oil supplies forecast for 2021

-Russian oil pipeline monopoly Transneft (TRNF_p.MM) expects oil supplies handled by its network to total 439 million to 440 million tonnes in 2021, the company said on Tuesday, down from previous estimates of 440 million to 450 million tonnes in a previous forecast .
+MOSCOW (Reuters) - Russian oil pipeline monopoly Transneft expects oil supplies handled by its network to total 439 million to 440 million tonnes in 2021, the company said on Tuesday, down from previous estimates of 440 million to 450 million tonnes in a previous forecast.

 It is also down from just over 442 million tonnes pumped in 2020.
 Transneft handles more than 90% of oil produced in Russia.